10horizons/wp-terms-popup/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Minor change only.
+New icon for terms popup custom post type.

 = 1.0.1 =
-* User who wants to create as many different terms as they want and choose to display the terms on any post or page that they desire should upgrade to this version.
+User who wants to create as many different terms as they want and choose to display the terms on any post or page that they desire should upgrade to this version.

 = 0.1.0 =
 Initial release.